Choices for the 21st century

 Restructuring of agriculture

-Research at Wageningen University has shown that 7-21g of pure animal protein is achievable in everyone’s diet in a form that organizes less impact on the planet than a full vegetarian diet.
+Research at Wageningen University has shown that 7-21g of pure animal protein is achievable in everyone’s diet in a form that organises less impact on the planet than a full vegetarian diet.
 It is essential here that some returns to “old” patterns:

 - ruminants are kept on (lean) soils that are not suitable for other forms of agriculture,